A boat on the water, with the City of London and the Tower of London in the background.

 The neighbourhood is home to popular markets like Brick Lane Market, Boxpark, and Spitalfields Market.
 There, you can enjoy delicious street food and browse unique stalls.

-Top tip: When you visit Brick Lane, stop by one of the bagel shops.
+Our top tip: When you visit Brick Lane, stop by one of the bagel shops.
 The area is famous for its chewy bagels.
 The most popular options are smoked salmon, salt beef, or pastrami, but there are many vegetarian choices, too!

 If you’re into nightlife, Shoreditch has many trendy bars, clubs, and music venues.